 TO VISIT

-Borgo di Strassoldo: a suggestive example of an ancient medieval village, extremely well preserved and of rare charm.
+Village of Strassoldo: a suggestive example of an ancient medieval village, extremely well preserved and of rare charm.

-COLLIO
+THE COLLIO

 ISONZO